What we do - employer responsibilities

 In general, people are living longer and are likely to enjoy a lengthier retirement.
 However, many people are not saving at all, and those who are saving simply aren’t saving enough.
 The Government has passed new legislation to ensure that this changes.

-From October 2012 and over the following five years, all eligible employees will need to be automatically enrolled into a Qualifying Pension.
+Since October 2012, all eligible employees need to be automatically enrolled into a Qualifying Pension.
 This should take place through the employer’s own pension arrangement or a “qualifying” alternative.
 In addition to this responsibility, the employer will need to make minimum contributions.
 To do nothing is not an option!

 The Pensions Regulator has stated that as an employer, even if you already offer pension arrangements, there are new obligations to meet to ensure you’re offering a qualifying scheme.